-Su Supporting Principle 5 : Strong public financial management The local code should reflect the requirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
-Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance • Financial management supports the delivery of services and transformational change as well as securing good stewardship 9 involved giving business support to services, with both budget monitoring and production of business case financial information.
-Action - Provide training for budget managers to ensure they understand their budget and can re-forecast accurately during the year.
+Sup porting Principle 5 : Strong public financia al m anagement local code should reflect the requirement ocal authorities to: Ех camples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance • Financial management supports the delivery of services and transformational change as well as securing good stewardship 9 Evidence - Finance officers actively involved giving business support to services, with both budget monitoring and production of business case financial information.
+Action - Provide training for budget managers to ensure they understand their responsibilities to manage their budget and can re-forecast accurately during the year.
 2. Ensuring well-developed financial management is integrated at all levels of planning and control, including management of financial risks and controls • Budget monitoring reports 9 Evidence - regular budget monitoring and updates to Cabinet during the year.

-Core Principal G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability

-The local code should reflect the requirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate Website Annual report 10 Evidence - Website user friendly, annual report, reports written in 'plain English'.
-2. Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand WebsiteAnnual report 10 Evidence - Website user friendly, annual report, reports written in 'plain English'.
+Core Principal G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability he local code should reflect the requirement flocal authorities to: Progress in year and Plans for Improvement Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate WebsiteAnnual report 10 Evidence - Website user friendly, regular distribution of electronic newsletters, reports written in 'plain English'.
+Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny while not being too onerous to provide and for users to understand WebsiteAnnual report 10 Evidence - Website user friendly, regular distribution of electronic newsletters, reports written in 'plain English'.

-Sup Supporting Principle 2 : Implementing good practices in reporting The local code should reflect the requirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
-Reporting at least annually on performance, value for money and the stewardship of its resources Formal annual report which includes key points raised by external scrutineers and service users' feedback on service delivery Annual financial statements Evidence - Annual financial statements.
+Sup Supporting Principle 2 : Implementing good practices in reporting e local code should reflect the requirement ocal authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Reporting at least annually on performance, value for money and the stewardship of its resources Formal annual report which includes key points raised by external scrutineers and service users' feedback on service delivery Annual financial statements 10 Evidence - Annual financial statements and reports to Audit & Governance Committee, Cabinet and Council.
 Regular customer satisfaction survey with published results.
 2. Ensuring members and senior management own the results Appropriate approvals 9 Evidence - Members and SLT review reports and provide approval.

 3. Ensuring robust arrangements for assessing the extent to which the principles contained in the Framework have been applied and publishing the results on this assessment including an action plan for improvement and evidence to demonstrate good governance (annual governance statement) • Annual governance statement 10 Evidence - Annual governance statement, depth of assurance information.
 4. Ensuring that the Framework is applied to jointly managed or shared service organisations as appropriate • Annual governance statement 10 Evidence - Annual governance statement, application of policies where Blaby works in partnership with other organisations.
-5. Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations • Format follows best practice 9 Evidence - Best practice followed.
+5. Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other similar organisations • Format follows best practice 9 Evidence - Best practice followed and feedback from Peer Review put into practice.